 - There are three major populations of harp seals;

-- The first and largest population is the western North Atlantic population, which is found off the eastern Canada.
-On the basis of breeding location, this population is further sub-divided into two subpopulations or herds;
+- The first and largest population is the western North Atlantic population, which is found off eastern Canada.
+Based on breeding location, this population is further sub-divided into two subpopulations or herds;

 - The Gulf herd, which breeds in the middle of the Gulf of St. Lawrence near the Magdalen Islands.
 And